Semi-supervised Community Detection using Glauber Dynamics for an Ising Model: Numerical experiments

 \section{Numerical experiments}

-In this section we present and discuss the results of several numerical experiments. \footnote{Code available at \url{https://github.com/diegogolds/ising_clustering}.} First we evaluate the impact of the hyperparameters $\alpha$ and $\beta_n$ on the classification error of Algorithm \ref{alg: algorithm}.
-Then we compare this algorithm with several other algorithms.
+In this section we discuss several numerical experiments.\footnote{Code available at \url{https://github.com/diegogolds/ising_clustering}.} First, we evaluate how the hyperparameters $\alpha$ and $\beta_n$ may affect the classification error of Algorithm \ref{alg: algorithm}.
+Next, we compare Algorithm \ref{alg: algorithm} with Belief Propagation.
+Finally, we compare our algorithm with several other semi-supervised community detection algorithms.